raga007/Blackjack/README.md

-Space-Invaders
+Blackjack
 ==============

-A Java based space Invaders game with a graphical user interface.
+A Java based Blackjack game with a graphical user interface.